-side of the river, this technical solution will be applied in the odd track from km 54+465,00 to km 54+607,00 and in even track from km 54+440,00 to km 54+608,25; south between 54+700 and 54+968 for the even track, and between 54+711 and 54+889 for the odd track .
+An extension part of the tunnels in soils will be realised using jet-grouting treatments executed from the surface.
+The "double-fluid" system will be adopted to reach nominal diameter of 2000 mm; it should be really considered that very important grouted area will be executed so it possible to consider a "massive" behaviour of the grouted soil.
+Very important it is the grouting sequence: the drilling mesh will be realised in three step in order to gradually close the unconsolidated area and to obtain a treatment as widely as possible.
+The grouted soil must guarantee an increase of the mechanical strength of soil (> 5.0 MPa) and a reduced permeability ( $<1\times10^{-7}$ m/s), so to proceed with the excavation in stable conditions and without water leakage.
+This technical solution will be applied in the odd track from km 54+465,00 to km 54+607.00 and in even track from km 54+440.00 to km 54+608.25 north; south between 54+700 and 54+968 for the even track, and between 54+711 and 54+889 for the odd track.
 The northern section required the application of complex excavation geometries related to the transition between the 4 single-track tunnels under the crossing of the Isarco river and the existing doubletrack tunnels at the mileage point km 54+608 approximately.
-The excavation sections, quite large in correspondence of the shaft, characterized by a diameter around 22.0 m, progressively reduce their dimensions to an excavation diameter of 13.50 m.
+The excavation sections, quite large in correspondence of the shaft, characterized by a diameter around 22.0 m, progressively reduce their dimensions to an excavation diameter of 13.50 m (single track).
 In this sector of the alignment, the overburden ranging from about 10.0 m up to 16.0-17.0 m, suitable for consolidation intervention from the ground level.
-The tunnel has been subdivided into sectors through the execution of treated soil partitions, executed also by the jet-grouting technology.
-The excavation is then performed by full section under conditions of hydrostatism, without depressing the water table; in transitional phase, the piezometric head acts on the extrados of the treated soil partition, while in the long term it is expected that the final lining is able to fully support the piezometric head considered at the design stage, substantially coinciding with the ground level (-1 m from g.l.).

-The jet-grouting technology is used to realize grouted soil of significant dimensions (massive thicknesses between 3.0 m and 4.5 m and develop of several hundred meters); a square mesh (1.65m x 1.43m) has been adopted also taking into account possible deviations of the perforation.
-Given the massive characteristics of the treatment. it is however logical to expect a "group effect", in which the treatment of a portion of soil can take place from several injection points, with the effect of voids sealing.
-It's indeed necessary to consider that the jet-grouting geometry is not necessarily circular shaped, the geometry is a consequence of the previous treatments that are gradually performed.
-It has been possible to observe this phenomenon during the execution of the shaft trial test: during the execution of the "closure" treatments, an outflow of higher and constant wastewater has been observed compared to the ones related to the primary treatments, testifying the success of the secondary closing jet treatments.
-The operational parameters for the execution of jet treatments are shown in Table 3 and they have been defined after several tests, as discussed in chapter 4.5..
-To check the efficiency of the grouted performed, pumping tests will be executed for each excavation sector (between two treated soil partitions) to verify the absence of defects in the treatments by estimating the residual leakage.
+The tunnel has been subdivided into sectors through the execution of treated soil partitions, by the jet-grouting technology too.
+The excavation is then performed by full section without depressing the water table; during the construction phase, the water pressure acts on the extrados of the treated soil partition, while in the long term it is expected that the final lining is able to fully support the piezometric head (-1 m from ground level).
+The jet-grouting technology is used to realize grouted soil of significant dimensions (thicknesses between 3.0 m and 4.5 m and develop of several hundred meters); a square mesh (1.65 m x 1.43 m) has been adopted also taking into account possible deviations of the perforation and some additional treatments is done after 3D measurements and control.
+The operational parameters for the execution of jet treatments have been defined after several tests (see 4.5).
+A cement/water ratio equal to 1 is used for injections at 400 bar with 10 bar air pressure, using 1 nozzle (7 mm in diameter) with standby 8.5-10.0 sec for 5 cm step and speed rotation 6/min; the specific energy is in the range 56-72 MJ/ml according to the deep of treatment To check the efficiency of the grouted performed, pumping tests will be executed for each excavation sector to verify the absence of defects in the treatments by estimating the residual leakage.